skippyr/river-dreams/README.md

 		<p>Further more, you can change what River Dreams does and how it looks by customizing the source codes itself.
 After you made your changes, use the function <code>river_dreams::compile_source_files</code> to recompile the source files again.</p>
 	<h2>Issues, Questions And Ideas</h2>
 		<p>If you had an issue, has a question or has an idea to improve River Dreams, feel free to use the Issues tab on its page on GitHub, so I can help you and see what you come with.</p>

-## Contributing
+	<h2>Contributing</h2>

-Contributions are welcome to fix issues and to answer questions reported in the Issues tab.
+		<p>Contributions are welcome to fix issues and to answer questions reported in the Issues tab.</p>

-If you want to implement your own version of River Dreams, I would highly appreciate if you do it in a fork.
-Just remember to include credits to the original work and its original license.
+		<p>If you want to implement your own version of River Dreams, I would highly appreciate if you do it in a fork.
+Just remember to include credits to the original work and its original license.</p>

-## See Also
+	<h2>See Also</h2>

-Thanks to [unixorn](https://github.com/unixorn), River Dreams is now available in the [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) repository.
+		<p>Thanks to <a href="https://github.com/unixorn">unixorn</a>, River Dreams is now available in the <a href="https://github.com/unixorn/awesome-zsh-plugins">awesome-zsh-plugins</a> repository.
 It hosts a lot of other cool ZSH themes, plugins, frameworks and more.
-So what about going there to see what else you like?
+So what about going there to see what else you like?</p>

-## License
+	<h2>License</h2>

-River Dreams is released under the MIT License.
-You can refer to the license as the file <a href="https://github.com/skippyr/river_dreams/blob/main/LICENSE">LICENSE</a> in the root directory of this repository.
+		<p>River Dreams is released under the MIT License.
+You can refer to the license as the file <a href="https://github.com/skippyr/river_dreams/blob/main/LICENSE">LICENSE</a> in the root directory of this repository.</p>

-Copyright (c) 2023, Sherman Rofeman.
-MIT License.
+		<p>Copyright (c) 2023, Sherman Rofeman.
+MIT License.</p>